borglefink/countsource/README.md

 ## Install

-Clone the repository into your GOPATH somewhere and do a **go build**.
+Clone the repository into your GOPATH somewhere and resolve the only third party dependency, then do a **go build** or a **go install**.

 Create a config file for a project you want to count source code for, and put the config file in the root of that directory.
 If you have several projects using identical config files, use a single config file and refer to it with the *-c* parameter when counting.

+_countsource_ is dependent upon Michael T Jones' fast parallel filesystem traversal package.
+See [github.com/MichaelTJones/walk](https://github.com/MichaelTJones/walk).

 ## Background